AkiraSpace21/exp5_controlStatements/README.md

 ---

+## Theory:
-##Theory:Control statements in C++ are used to manage the flow of execution in a program.
+Control statements in C++ are used to manage the flow of execution in a program.
 They allow the program to make decisions, repeat tasks, or jump to specific parts of the code based on certain conditions.
 They are essential for implementing logic, repetition, and decision-making in C++ programs, making them more efficient and dynamic.

 ---